cowpig/netviz/README.md

 # TODO

-- fix the early-branch drawing over thing (recurse w/callbacks?)
-- make it easier to replay a branch of the training history
 - come up with a good way to visualize the gradient/training steps
 - so much refactor
 - flesh out the explanation/tutorial